The Woman’s Center

 Overactive bladder, which leads to a sudden and strong urge to urinate, can lead to involuntary bladder leakage, and ultimately it can lower your quality of life.
-If you’re struggling with overactive bladder and you’re in the Phoenix area, Ryan Stratford, MD, MBA, FACOG, and Kelly Kantartzis, MD, MS, FACOG, at The Woman’s Center can help.
+If you’re struggling with overactive bladder and you’re in the Phoenix area, Ryan Stratford, MD, MBA, FACOG, Kelly Kantartzis, MD, MS, FACOG, and Peter Jeppson, MD, FACOG at The Woman’s Center can help.
 Schedule your overactive bladder evaluation at this Mesa, Arizona, practice today.
 You can conveniently book an appointment either online or over the phone.

 Overactive bladder is a chronic condition that can lead to sudden urges to urinate that are so strong, you lose your bladder or experience leakage.
 Normally, when urine drains into your bladder, nerve signals let you know it’s time to “go.”